mlauter/hacker_school_progress/progress.md

 * make a chat program
 * more algorithms/job interview/take home assignment practice

+# Sep 9
+* wrote draft of resume, need to register for startup job fair
+* more work on AC blog post
 # Sep 8
 * looked at ipython __future__ imports with the -i (interactive) flag with Tom
 * Hacker school learning styles interview with Mel
 * finished writing tests for Sudoku with Maia, just have to finish the main outer loop and rewrite the printer and then we will be done.
+* working on AC blog post

 # Sep 6-7
 * finished snake